hikogui/hikogui/docs/aux_text.md

   Bold           | b   | Show text in bold, without the text being "strong" Code           | c   | A (sub-)expression  of computer-language-code, Often shown in a non-proportional font.
   Emphesis       | e   | Text with stressed emphesis.
 Spoken with clear articulation.
 Often shown in italic.
-  Mark           | h   | Used to highlight text, like using a physical yellow marker.
+  Help           | h   | Used to highlight text, like using a physical yellow marker.
-  Italic         | i   | Show text in italic, without the text beging "emphesis" Keyboard       | k   | Used in help messages to show which key to press.
+  Italic         | i   | Show text in italic, without the text beging "emphesis" Key            | k   | Used in help messages to show which key to press.
   Link           | l   | A link
   Math           | m   | A mathematical (sub-)expression.
 Often shown in a special italic math font.
-  Citation       | q   | A citation of a title, or a quote.
+  Quote          | q   | A citation of a title, or a quote.
   Regular        | r   | The default, neutral phrasing Strong         | s   | Text with more importance, warning, urgend.
 Spoken louder.
 Often shown in bold.
-  Unarticulated  | u   | Unarticulated text.
+  Underline      | u   | Unarticulated text.
 Often shown as regular underlined.

 Aux Text format